General Rules of Kendo Sport

 3. Respect for Opponents, Sportsmanship Attitude: Throughout the match, maintain a high level of respect for your opponent.
 Win or lose, display good sportsmanship by accepting the outcome gracefully.
 Treat your opponent with the same respect you would expect, embodying the true spirit of Kendo.

-Also Read General Rules of Scurry Driving
+Also Read General Rules of Frisian Handball

 Referee Signals